This information is for anyone with axial spondyloarthritis (axial SpA) including people with ankylosing spondylitis (AS)

 Analgesics (painkillers).
 These reduce pain and are often used together with other medications.

 Non-steroidal anti-inflammatory drugs (NSAIDs).
 These medications reduce inflammation as well as pain.
 Again, they are often used alongside other medications.

 Corticosteroids (steroids).
-These drugs are very effective in controlling inflammation but can cause side effects in the longer term.
+These drugs can be effective in controlling inflammation but can cause short and long term side effects.
 They can be used in the form of local injections into joints or in tablet form.
-While they can be useful for pain and inflammation in peripheral joints like your knees, ankles and feet, they are not used for back pain.

 Disease modifying anti-rheumatic drugs (DMARDs).
 These can reduce pain, stiffness and swelling in people who have symptoms in peripheral areas such as the hips, knees, ankles or wrists.
 There is no evidence DMARDs will help with pain in the spine (axial disease).